-Every Halloween season, the National Showcaves Centre for Wales decorates the already novel-esque setting accordingly.
-See witches, skeletons and ‘undead’ characters throughout the caves in the Autumn season.
-You can even hear the eerie ‘moans’ of the ghostly characters leading up to the event, making this already fascinating attraction that bit more exciting.
+Every Halloween season, the National Showcaves Centre for Wales decorates the already novel setting accordingly.
+See witches, skeletons and ‘undead’ characters throughout the caves during the autumn season.
+You can even hear the eerie ‘moans’ of the ghostly characters leading up to the event, making this already spooky attraction even more spine-tingling!

-If you're staying at Trecco Bay you'll receive £10 off the admittance price when two or more people purchase a ticket - look out for the voucher provided in your welcome pack.
-The Showcaves are less than an hour away, easily in reach for an evening of eerie exploits!
+The caves are less than an hour away from Trecco Bay Holiday Park, making for the ideal day out.
 There’s also a Dinosaur Park, museum and more to enjoy all year around.
 Dan Yr Ogof Caves warns that the Halloween attractions may be frightening for small children or those of a nervous disposition.

 Freak Week at Cotehele Mill, Cornwall

 You'll want to pay a visit to Cotehele Mill in Cornwall during its annual ‘freak week', as this historical heritage site takes a turn for the hysterical!
 With ghostly decorations and freaky fancy dress taking over, the mill is transformed into a spooky sanctuary, with activities your whole family will love.
 Children up to 12 are welcome to attend in fancy dress, and are sure to love the spooky trail and treats on offer.